General Info & FAQs

 All necessary registration forms are completed online, including a health form, photo waiver, high adventure activity waiver, and release permissions.
 If the physician’s signature form is not mailed, emailed or faxed to the camp prior to your camper’s arrival, then it must be turned in at registration.

-Please notify the summer program director at check-in on Sunday.
+Please notify the summer program coordinator at check-in on Sunday.
 You may also call the camp office to make arrangements.
 Office: (218) 678-2325

 Yes, we would love to show you Clearwater!
 Check out our camp tour video on YouTube.